department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 ## Description of domain

 This domain provides Veterans with a summary of the active health concerns contained in their official VA health record.
-It is important to note that this data is not currently provided within the MyHealth*e*Vet information architecture itself, but rather is contained in one of two different types of reports that can be generated from MyHealth*e*Vet.

 ## Relevant links